 Anyone who knows me knows that one thing that I don’t lack, is ideas for new business endeavors.

 I even (seriously) joked with a friend about opening a business that provided business ideas for others.
+In addition to my bread and butter work in marketing communications, I once started a stationery and home goods business.
+I have an interest in textile design and graphics.
+For about a year, I created a blog on crafting.
+I’ve done a few collaborations with other business owners.
+I’ve written a book.
+I have taught workshops.
+I have had countless other ideas that I’ve also considered pursuing.
 I love being creative and having multiple passions, but as many know, that creative trait also has its down sides.
 Too many great ideas pursued at one time can be disastrous (been there, done that).
 Over the years I’ve become better about strategically pursuing my passions in a way that is smarter and not as scattered.
 I’m sharing things that have helped me in hopes that you can benefit from them as well.

 Write a personal mission statement

 Your personal mission statement will help you determine what’s most important to you: Is it freedom?
 Helping others?
 Becoming wealthy?
 Being able to travel?
 Your mission statement may grow and change over time, but typically will reflect your values and ambitions.

 Make a list of projects and passions you are working on or want to pursue.
 After you make a list of your passions, determine which ones line up most with your mission statement.
 You may have a few that don’t really align with your overall mission statement, and that’s fine too.
 It doesn’t mean those ideas aren’t important or worth pursuing, but they may just be a lower priority.
 Your top priorities are generally the ones most in alignment with the things that you’ve noted in your mission statement.

 Before beginning any new idea, you’ll want to ask yourself a few questions:

 - Do I currently have the time/resources for this project to be successful?